jeff-hamm/LCAnalyzeFFT/README.md

 Villanueva's excellent ADC library for Teensy3 and Teensy3.1 (https://github.com/pedvide/ADC).

+## Installation
+Just unzip to your arduino/libraries folder.
+Check out the example for usage.

 ## Usage
 This library exposes an extremely simple interface for a 256 sample FFT on the Teensy-LC platform.
 Simply initialize to